snowdrop/jester/CONTRIBUTING.md

 ### Test Coverage

-jCloudUnit uses JaCoCo to generate test coverage.
+Jester uses JaCoCo to generate test coverage.
 If you would like to generate the report run `mvn install -Pframework,examples,coverage`, then change into the `coverage-report` directory and run `mvn package`.
 The code coverage report will be generated in `target/site/jacoco/`.